MicrosoftDocs/bot-docs/articles/nodejs/recognize-intent.md

 By default, recognizers run in parallel, but you can set recognizeOrder in [IIntentRecognizerSetOptions][IntentRecognizerSetOptions] such that the process quits as soon as your bot finds one that gives a score of 1.0.

-The Bot Builder SDK includes a [sample][DisambiguationSample] that demonstrates how to provide custom disambiguation logic in your bot by implementing [IDisambiguateRouteHandler](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.idisambiguateroutehandler.html).
+The Bot Builder SDK includes a [sample][DisambiguationSample] that demonstrates how to provide custom disambiguation logic in your bot by implementing [IDisambiguateRouteHandler][IDisambiguateRouteHandler].